2023 Emerging Trends in Healthcare Technology

 By 2025, nearly a third of American consumers will adopt wearable devices – such as smartwatches and health tracking rings – to track their heart rate, fitness levels, and other biometric data, according to an Insider Intelligence report

 In the clinical environment, wearable devices enable providers and patients to be proactive in managing health conditions and preventing disease while tracking changes over time.
-When combined with telehealth and remote patient monitoring, patients and providers can work together to achieve better clinical outcomes from anywhere.
+When combined with telehealth, patients and providers can work together to achieve better clinical outcomes from anywhere.

 Telehealth